ea5gvk/odroid-xu4-fan-control/README.md

-### This is for the latest 4.y.y XU4 kernel as of April 2018
+### This is for the latest 6.1.y XU4 kernel as of October 2023

-If you are running the 3.y.y kernel then please use the master branch

 ### What does it do?